 Span apartment at Parkleys development, Richmond upon Thames, Surrey

-A thing of beauty, this Span apartment at Parkleys development, Richmond upon Thames, Surrey is just on the market.
+This Span apartment at Parkleys development, Richmond upon Thames, Surrey, is a thing of beauty.
+It is just on the market.

-Not just a thing of beauty, the Parkleys development is also a thing of importance.
-Parkleys was the first Span development, designed by Eric Lyons back in the mid-1950s and constructed between 1955 and 1956.
+The Parkleys development is not just a thing of beauty; it is also a thing of importance.
+Parkleys was the first Span development, designed by Eric Lyons in the mid-1950s and constructed between 1955 and 1956.

 Its significance means it has grade II-listed status.
 This is where the journey began.
 I have featured a number of Span houses and developments over the years, but Parkleys, with its 1950s modernist charm, has its own added importance.